minhquyet1204/Restaurant_Landing-page/README.md

 # Introduction

-- This is Restaurant landing page project with React , Framer Motion
+- This is Restaurant landing page project with React ,Tailwindcss , Framer Motion

 # Page